AndreaDiotallevi/learning-journal/job-hunting.md

   - Work on archquery side project
   - Reseach and implement passport.js authentication library
   - Research how to persist authentication on the browser

+### Week 11 (11 April - 17 May 2020)

+* Monday 11/04/2020
+  - Work on my archquery project
+  - Learn how to make authentication persist with passport.js and the Redis database, which now is incuded in production with the Heroku add-on

+* Tuesday 12/04/2020
+  - Work on my archquery project
+  - Learn how to make api query calls and filter data with postgres

+* Wednesday 13/04/2020
+  - Work on my archquery project
+  - Optimise React fetch calls with the lodash library

+* Thursday 14/04/2020
+  - Apply for JavaScript Developer at [Xanda](https://www.xanda.net/)